seifalrahman/PIC-8259/README.md

 # PIC-8259
-There are several issues and potential improvements in the provided Verilog code for the PIC 8259A implementation.
-I will highlight some of the issues and suggest corrections:
+There are several issues and potential improvements in our Verilog code for the PIC 8259A implementation.
+Here we will highlight some of the issues and suggest corrections that we found after a comprehensive search:

 1. **Bit_To_Num Module**: The `Bit_To_Num` module seems to be correct, but it's not used anywhere in the other modules.
 If it's intended to be used, you should replace the manual bit-to-number conversions with this module to make the code cleaner and more maintainable.